etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/Data_Access_Layer.md

 The generated classes implement a set of interfaces which can be used to check if a certain instance of a class has specific functionality available:

-* ClientEnabled  : flags an object as having a getClient/setClient method and as an object which is stored by Client.
+* [ClientEnabled](https://github.com/etendosoftware/etendo_core/blob/main/src/org/openbravo/base/structure/ClientEnabled.java){target="\_blank"}  : flags an object as having a getClient/setClient method and as an object which is stored by Client.

 !!! note
     Etendo automatically detects that a table (==Entity) implements this interface if it has a column with the name: client (defined in the ad_column.name field).
 When this interface is implemented/detected then the client property is used to automatically filter objects (on the readable clients) when querying and to do security checks when persisting an object.

-* OrganizationEnabled  : an object implementing this interface has getOrganization/setOrganization methods.
+* [OrganizationEnabled](https://github.com/etendosoftware/etendo_core/blob/main/src/org/openbravo/base/structure/OrganizationEnabled.java){target="\_blank"}: an object implementing this interface has getOrganization/setOrganization methods.

 !!!note
     Etendo automatically detects that a table (==Entity) implements this interface if it has a column with the name: organization (defined in the ad_column.name field).
 When this interface is implemented/detected, then the organization property is used to automatically filter objects (on the readable organizations) when querying and to do security checks when persisting an object.

-* ActiveEnabled  : an object implementing this interface has an active flag (boolean) which can be reached through the isActive/setActive methods.
+* [ActiveEnabled](https://github.com/etendosoftware/etendo_core/blob/main/src/org/openbravo/base/structure/ActiveEnabled.java){target="\_blank"}: an object implementing this interface has an active flag (boolean) which can be reached through the isActive/setActive methods.

 !!!note
     Etendo automatically detects that a table (==Entity) implements this interface if it has a column with the name: active (defined in the ad_column.name field).
 When this interface is detected/implemented then the active field is used in automatic filtering of objects when querying through the data access layer.

-* Traceable  : a Traceable object has audit information: created and updated (date fields), and createdby and updatedby (contain a User).
+* [Traceable](https://github.com/etendosoftware/etendo_core/blob/main/src/org/openbravo/base/structure/Traceable.java){target="\_blank"}: a Traceable object has audit information: created and updated (date fields), and createdby and updatedby (contain a User).
 This audit information is reachable through corresponding accessors.

 !!!note
     Etendo automatically detects that a table (==Entity) implements this interface if it has the following columns (all are required): creationDate, created, updated, updatedBy (set in the ad_column.name field).
 See specifically the name of the date of creation property, it should be: creationDate.
 When this interface is implemented/detected then the data access layer will automatically set audit fields when an object is persisted.